caktalfraktal/I-Ching-divination-tool/README.md

 Hexagram Lookup:
 The lines of the hexagram are translated into a binary format (where 0 represents a Yin line and 1 represents a Yang line).
 This binary sequence is then used to look up the corresponding hexagram from the I Ching in a pre-defined table, which provides the name, symbol, and meaning of the hexagram.

+Download "threecoins.exe" as a standalone program or download the whole code with "threecoins.py"